CLRX/CLRX-mirror/doc/ClrxAsmInvoke.md

 An assembler generates single output binary.
-If no output specified an assembler will generate `a.out` binary file. `clrxasm` returns 0 if succeeded, otherwise it returns 1 and prints an error messages to stderr.
+If no output specified an assembler will generate `a.out` binary file. `clrxasm` returns 0 if succeeded, otherwise it returns 1 and prints the error messages to stderr.